sebastiandedeyne/v1.sebastiandedeyne.com/content/posts/2017/non-breaking-seo-friendly-urls-in-laravel.md

 If we wouldn't want an actual redirect—or if we don't want that pesky conditional logic in our controller—we could use a canonical `link` tag insteaddd.

-Let's add a `link` tag in our layout file, but only if we've explicitly provided one.
+Let's add a `link` tag in our layout file if we've explicitly provided one.

 ```html
 <html>